CDOT-EDX/Project/README.md

         callback: function(){ console.log("this is a callback function"); }, "advanceWith": {
             "action": "pattern",
+            // for both properties below, anything to do with the contentIndex will only rebuild the content for that
+            // index and not replay the media associated with the content
+            // BUT, anything to do with mediaIndex, will restart the media and run all of the content associated with that media again
-            "onSuccess": { ** optional if needed and currently under development "status": "Good job, let's move on...",
+            // "<-"/previous btn and "->"/forward btn on the slides skip mediaIndices NOT contentIndices "onSuccess": { ** optional if needed and currently under development "status": "Good job, let's move on...",
+                // if onSuccess content is not the next slideContent....
-                "index": 3 // optional, which index should we jump to if not in order of slideContent, "callback": "function(){ console.log('You did smth right'); }" // optional },
+                "contentIndex": 3 // optional, which index should we jump to in slideContent OR use mediaIndex instead "mediaIndex": 2 // mediaIndex will jump to the beginning of a media at set index and run all the content from that
+                "callback": "function(){ console.log('You did smth right'); }" // optional
+            },
             "onFail": { ** optional if needed and currently under development "index": 2, // which altMediaFile should be played (currently sound only) "status": "That's not correct.
 Let's try this again", // what msg should we display in the status bar?
-                "resetIndex": 0 // which slideContent index do we need to replay?
+                "resetContentIndex": 0 // which slideContent index do we need to replay on end of altMedia?
+                "resetMediaIndex": 0 // which media index do we need to replay on end of altMedia?
             },
             "content": true // if there is content to that should be triggered during the scanning pattern }